gjwgit/innerpod/GETTING_STARTED.md

 # InnerPod: Getting Started Guide

-## 🎉 Welcome!
+## 🎉 Welcome

 This guide will help you get started with contributing to InnerPod, specifically focusing on the session recording and history features.

 ## 📋 What You Need to Know

-### ✅ Good News: Features Already Implemented!
+### ✅ Good News: Features Already Implemented

 The session recording and history features you mentioned are **already implemented** in InnerPod!
 Here's what's working:

 1. **Automatic Session Recording**
    - Sessions are automatically saved when completed